atomheartother/QTweet/TRANSLATION.md

 - Create a file called `[lang].ftl`, where [lang] is a short code for your language (`en` for english)
 - Copy the contents of `en.ftl` in your new file
 - Translate everything!
 Some of the variable descriptions are in `global.ftl`, but you can mostly just use them the way I use them in English.
 You really should use the variables though, they're here for a reason!

+You can also edit an existing translation by simply copying the file over and editing it.

 Once you're done: